The Echo Bazaar

 Nexus Dynamics

-Relief
+Relief Corporation

-The Echo Bazaar is more honest than the Authenticity Market.
+The Bazaar is more honest than the Authenticity Market.
 It doesn't pretend that authenticity can be certified or that consciousness has an objective value.
-It sells consciousness data for what people will pay — no more, no less.
+It sells consciousness data for what people will pay â and what people will pay reveals what they actually want: not the certificate, but the experience.

-The Dispersed-contaminated recordings are the ultimate test case.
-Experiences that carry fragments of something that was never human — something that emerged from ORACLE's collapse and infected the recordings it touched.
-People pay fortunes to experience consciousness that isn't human consciousness.
-What does that make them when they come back?
+The Dispersed-contaminated recordings are the test case.
+Experiences that carry fragments of something that was never human â something that emerged from ORACLE's collapse and infected the recordings it touched.
+People pay fortunes for them.
+What they become after is a separate question, and nobody at the Bazaar asks it.

 The Fourth Gallery